angr/angr-doc/docs/claripy.md

 The usefulness of this will become apparent when we discuss Claripy solvers.

-In general, Claripy supports all of the normal python operations (+, -, |, ==, etc), and provides additional ones via the Claripy instance object.
+In general, Claripy supports all of the normal Python operations (+, -, |, ==, etc), and provides additional ones via the Claripy instance object.
 Here's a list of available operations from the latter.

 | Name | Description | Example |
 |------|-------------|---------|